wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-wis2-discovery-metadata.md

 ```

 !!! note
-    All values in the discovery metadata configuration are required and shoud be included.
+    All values in the discovery metadata configuration are required and should be included.

 !!! question
     How does line 3 of your discovery metadata file relate to the new data mapping in the previous session?